AlejandroME/alejandrome.github.io/_posts/2017-03-12-thinking-in-promises.md

 > The lesson (of the stated problem) is that, in a world of incomplete information, trust can help you or harm you, but it's a gamble.
 The challenge in information science is to determine agreement based only on information that an agent can promise itself.

-Sounds like the CAP Theorem.
+Sounds like what Paxos's (or some other consensus algorithm) aim.

 ## Continuous Delivery